GoogleCloudPlatform/practical-ml-vision-book/07_training/serverlessml/README.txt

 Trainer for flowers classification

+Option 1:

-Edit the DISTR variable in ./caip_submit_job.sh to reflect the training configuration
+(1) Edit the DISTR variable in ./caip_submit_job.sh to reflect the training configuration Then run it to launch a training job.

-Then run it.
+(2) Once the training is done, deploy the model using ./caip_deploy.sh

+Option 2:

+Run the pipeline in ../07e_mlpipeline.ipynb